coolguydork/amsco-ap-world-history-study-guide-companion/README.md

 1. Download [Obsidian](https://obsidian.md) (free)
 2. Open this folder as an Obsidian vault
-3. The `[[wikilinks]]` become a navigable graph — use graph view to see how concepts connect across chapters
+3. The `[[wikilinks]]` become a navigable graph — use graph view to see how concepts connect across units
 4. Use the tag browser (`#unit-1`, `#period-1`, `#apwh`) to filter by unit or theme
+5. `Concept Notes/` makes a great home base — every concept links back to the full topic notes

 ### Option 2: Any Markdown reader